Appendicitis In Kids and Teens

 What Is Appendicitis?

+Appendicitis is when the appendix gets blocked and becomes infected.
 The appendix is a small organ attached to the large intestine in the lower right side of the belly.
-When it gets infected, it's called appendicitis.

-Appendicitis is an emergency.
-It's important to know what to look for and get medical care right away.
+Appendicitis is a medical emergency.
+It's important to know what to look for and, if your child has any signs, get care right away.

 What Are the Signs & Symptoms of Appendicitis?

-The first signs of appendicitis are often a mild fever and pain around the belly button.
+Often, the first signs of appendicitis are a mild fever and pain around the belly button.
 It might seem like just a stomachache.
 But with appendicitis, the pain usually gets worse and moves to the lower right side of the belly.

-If your child has belly pain, be on the lookout for these signs of appendicitis:
+If your child has belly pain, watch for these signs of appendicitis: